Deepthi Swamy

 Biography

-Before joining IIASA, Swamy worked as the climate lead at the World Resources Institute (WRI) in India, where she led modeling efforts to evaluate national level decarbonization scenarios.
-With 12 years of professional experience, she has been involved in a diverse range of projects at the intersection of energy and climate.
-Her previous affiliations include serving as a research scientist at the Center for Study of Science, Technology, and Policy (CSTEP) in Bengaluru, India, and as a fellow at the Initiative for Sustainable Energy Policy (ISEP) at the Johns Hopkins University School of Advanced International Studies.
+Before IIASA, she served as the Climate Lead at the World Resources Institute (WRI) India, where she led collaborative modeling efforts to assess national decarbonization scenarios.
+Over the course of her fifteen years of professional experience, she has worked at the intersection of energy and climate, including roles as a research scientist at the Center for Study of Science, Technology, and Policy (CSTEP) and as a fellow at the Initiative for Sustainable Energy Policy (ISEP), Johns Hopkins University.

-Swamy’s research has focused on understanding the complexity underpinning clean energy transitions, particularly in developing country contexts.
-She employs energy-economy modeling to analyze alternative low-carbon pathways across various economic sectors and timeframes.
-She has conducted modeling-based scenario analysis providing governments with tools and resources to monitor and implement Nationally Determined Contributions (NDCs) and investigate co-benefits and potential trade-offs between climate and developmental priorities.
-Her work attempts to move beyond the technical analysis of energy systems and low-carbon pathways, to delve into the policy and socioeconomic factors that drive energy use and emissions.
-She has also contributed to India's long-term national energy planning by providing sectoral inputs to the India Energy Security Scenarios 2047 – a tool developed by NITI Aayog, the Government of India's apex public policy think tank, in consultation with ministerial experts and other stakeholders.
+Swamy’s research focuses on understanding the complexity of clean energy transitions, particularly in developing countries.
+She examines how countries can pursue low-carbon development while balancing economic growth, equity, and sustainability goals across sectors and timeframes.
+Through scenario-based analyses, her work has supported national and state government agencies in designing roadmaps to implement and monitor Nationally Determined Contributions (NDCs), while highlighting co-benefits and trade-offs between climate action and socioeconomic development.
+She has also contributed to India’s long-term energy planning by providing sectoral insights for the India Energy Security Scenarios 2047 tool, developed by NITI Aayog, the Government of India’s apex policy think tank, in collaboration with ministerial and academic partners.

 Publications